How to Obtain the Right License for Different Music Uses

 Podcasts

-HFA does not license podcasts.
+HFA does not issue licenses for podcasts.

 To include music in a podcast, you must obtain rights directly from the music publisher.
 This may include mechanical, performance, and synchronization rights, depending on how the music is used.